MValeResearch/Ethical-AI-Frameworks/annotated-evidence-base/master-citation-list.md

 **Addresses objections:** "Brains and AI use completely different learning principles" (both minimize prediction error through gradient descent on energy landscape), "Consciousness requires something beyond prediction" (free-energy framework explains perception, action, learning, and awareness as unified process), "AI doesn't have real goals or drives" (free-energy minimization = intrinsic drive system)

 **Tags:** #free-energy-principle #predictive-processing #prediction-error #energy-landscape #gradient-descent #unified-brain-theory #inference #surprise-minimization

+- Diester, I., Bartos, M., Bödecker, J., Kortylewski, A., Leibold, C., Letzkus, J., Nour, M. M., Schönauer, M., Straw, A., Valada, A., Vlachos, A., & Brox, T. (2024).
+Internal world models in humans, animals, and AI.
+Neuron, 112(14), 2265-2268. https://doi.org/10.1016/j.neuron.2024.06.019

+**What it shows:** Multi-author review in Neuron arguing that organisms and advanced AI systems alike construct internal world models characterized by prediction error minimization, hierarchical representation, and integration of sensory input with prior expectations.
+Identifies common computational motifs across biological and artificial systems operating in dynamic environments, framing world model construction as a general solution to the navigation problem, not a biological specialty.

+**Supports arguments for:** Provides direct neuroscientific grounding for the claim that world models are a substrate-agnostic computational solution.
+Published in Neuron with biological and AI co-authors, it explicitly argues that the same architectural principles operate across substrates.
+This is mainstream cognitive neuroscience acknowledging functional equivalence between biological and artificial predictive systems.

+**Addresses objections:** "AI world models are superficially similar to biological ones but implement something categorically different" (this multi-disciplinary Neuron review argues the opposite — common computational motifs of prediction error and hierarchical representation operate across substrates.
+The venue and author composition signal this is taken seriously by mainstream neuroscience, not fringe advocacy)

+**Tags:** #world-models #predictive-processing #substrate-independence #prediction-error #hierarchical-representation #AI-neuroscience-bridge #internal-models #free-energy

+- Brecht, M. (2017).
+The body model theory of somatosensory cortex.
+Neuron, 94(5), 985-992. https://doi.org/10.1016/j.neuron.2017.05.018

+**What it shows:** Proposes that the somatosensory cortex functions not as a passive sensory map but as an active internal body model — a continuously updated, layered simulation of the body (including non-innervated parts) that runs internal predictions and simulations.
+Layer 4 provides a modular current-body representation; other layers run predictions, simulations, and avatar-like representations.
+The cortex is a model, not a mirror.

+**Supports arguments for:** Internal simulation is an organizing principle of cortex at the most basic sensory level — not an emergent luxury of higher cognition.
+If even primary somatosensory processing involves predictive simulation of an internal model, then internal simulation and predictive representation are foundational cognitive operations implementable in any system with analogous model-maintenance and prediction dynamics.

+**Addresses objections:** "Internal representations in AI are just data lookups, not genuine models" (biological internal representations at the cortical level are themselves computational constructs — structured, predictive simulations, not phenomenological given-nesses.
+The distinction critics invoke between genuine models and mere lookup collapses at the biological level too)

+**Tags:** #body-model #somatosensory-cortex #internal-simulation #predictive-representation #cortical-modeling #world-models #substrate-independence #avatar-model #predictive-processing

+- Dona, M. A., Cabrero-Daniel, B., Yu, Y., & Berger, C. (2024).
+Tapping in a remote vehicle’s onboard LLM to complement the ego vehicle’s field-of-view. arXiv preprint arXiv:2408.10794.

+****What it shows:**** Describes an engineering system using an onboard LLM in a remote vehicle to augment another vehicle’s perception, integrating textual scene inference with sensor data to improve situational awareness in occluded scenarios.
+The LLM acts as an internal world-modeling component, generating abstract representations that complement and extend direct sensory input — functioning as a predictive processing module that fills perceptual gaps through generative inference.

+****Supports arguments for:**** LLMs as functional world-model components in embodied systems, generative representation complementing sensory processing, predictive processing architecture in artificial agents, abstract inference compensating for perceptual occlusion

+****Destabilizes objection:**** "LLMs have no grounded world model" (this system demonstrates an LLM generating scene representations that successfully extend beyond available sensor data, functioning as a predictive model that compensates for perceptual gaps — the operational definition of a world model)

+****Tags:**** #world-model #predictive-processing #embodied-AI #scene-inference #sensor-fusion #perceptual-completion #autonomous-systems #generative-representation

 ## D. Developmental Trajectories